evilmartians/redprints-cfp/README.md

 ## Evaluation Configuration

 The review process is managed by the Evaluation object.
-There can be multiple evaulations (distinct by tracks or reviewers).
+There can be multiple evaluations (distinct by tracks or reviewers).

 You can create a new evaluation in Avo.
 Here are some settings explained:

 - `tracks`: you can select the tracks to only include submitted proposals matching these tracks.
 This way, for example, you can configure different reviewers for different tracks.

-- `criteria`: list of the evaulation criteria (any words), e.g., "Novelty", "Relevance", etc. These will translate into "stars" inputs in the review form.
+- `criteria`: list of the evaluation criteria (any words), e.g., "Novelty", "Relevance", etc. These will translate into "stars" inputs in the review form.

 - `blind`: whether the review process is blind or not (showing speaker details or not).

-- `personal`: personal evaulations do not update the proposal scores; you can use them as _readonly evaluations_ (e.g., if you want to share the proposals with non-reviewers).
+- `personal`: personal evaluations do not update the proposal scores; you can use them as _readonly evaluations_ (e.g., if you want to share the proposals with non-reviewers).

 - `deadline`: defines the final date when reviews could be submitted by the reviewers (and the final results become available to them).

-After creating the evaulation configuration, add reviewers (users with the role "reviewer") and trigger the "Invalidate" action (all in Avo)—that would populate pending reviews for the reviewers.
-You MUST trigger invalidate every time you add a reviewer or a proposal to review (the action is assumed to be idempotent).
+After creating the evaluation configuration, add reviewers (users with the role "reviewer") and trigger the "Prepare review sheets" action (all in Avo)—that would populate pending reviews for the reviewers.
+You MUST trigger "Prepare review sheets" every time you add a reviewer or a proposal to review (the action is assumed to be idempotent).

 ### Proposals Distribution